Date and time in SQL

 Time zones

-Since people all over the world want noon to approximate the maximum rise of the Sun, there has never been a problem use universal time and the world was divided into 24 time zones.
+Since people all over the world want noon to approximate the maximum rise of the Sun, there has never been a problem to use universal time and the world was divided into 24 time zones.

 UTC (Coordinated Universal Time) is currently used as the time reference point.
-All other time zones can be described number of hours offset from UTC.
+All other time zones can be described by the number of hours offset from UTC.
 For example, the Moscow time zone can be described as UTC+3.

 The time zone is one of the database server settings and can be set: